University of Texas tower shooting: University of Texas

-As a result of the public outcry following the shooting, progress toward the formation of a cohesive campus police at the University of Texas force began in earnest.
-In 1967, state Senator Alexander Aikin Jr. introduced Senate Bill 162, an "act providing for the protection, safety and welfare of students and employees ... and for the policing of the buildings and grounds of the State institutions of higher education of this State."
+As a result of the public outcry following the shooting, progress toward the formation of a cohesive campus police at the University of Texas began in earnest.
+In 1967, Texas state senator Alexander Aikin Jr. introduced Senate Bill 162, an "act providing for the protection, safety and welfare of students and employees ... and for the policing of the buildings and grounds of the State institutions of higher education of this State."
 Governor John Connally formally signed the legislation into law on April 27, 1967.
 The first class of commissioned officers of the University of Texas System Police Academy graduated the following year.
 Current commissioned police officers at the University of Texas undergo a variety of training programs designed to help them prepare to combat all threats on campus if the Austin Police Department or SWAT team responders are unavailable.

+Police officers

 Both Ramiro Martinez and Houston McCoy were awarded Medals of Valor by the city of Austin for their roles in ending the University of Texas tower shooting.
-Martinez has granted several interviews in which he has discussed his role in ending the University of Texas tower shooting and in which he generally portrays himself as the predominant force in "scoring" with his firearm shots upon Whitman and thus ending the massacre, whereas McCoy, who died in December 2012, resisted drawing attention to himself, saying of his actions in an interview granted to the Austin American-Statesman the year prior to his death he wished for no mention of Whitman be included in his obituary, stating: "I do not want what I did that day to define me ... but I guess you have to do that, mention the incident.
+Martinez has since granted several interviews in which he has discussed his role in ending the University of Texas tower shooting and in which he generally portrays himself as the predominant force in "scoring" with his firearm shots upon Whitman and thus neutralizing the public threat, whereas McCoy, who died in December 2012, resisted drawing public attention to himself regarding his own role in ending the massacre.

+In an interview granted to the Austin American-Statesman the year prior to his death, McCoy expressed no wish for the mention of Whitman be included in his obituary, stating: "I do not want what I did that day to define me ... but I guess you have to do that, mention the incident.
 Just be sure to say that I was not the only police officer there that day; it was teamwork."

 McCoy had previously stated in 2008: "You're a policeman; you're required to enforce all federal and state laws and city ordinances and keep the peace, and that was our sworn oath."

 Allen Crum relocated to Las Vegas, Nevada, in 1972.
-He never returned to Texas and died of natural causes in 2001 at age 75.
+He never returned to Texas and died of natural causes in March 2001 at age 75.